-This is achieved by focusing and distinguishing the use of the iconic globe/ cluster pedestrian light within the Old Town and Inner Harbour Character precincts, maintaining the historic feature lighting in Bastion Square and Chinatown, and implementing a new 'modern heritage' pedestrian light standard within the New Town and Rock Bay character precincts.
+This is achieved by focusing and distinguishing the use of the iconic globe/cluster pedestrian light within the Old Town and Inner Harbour Character precincts, and along key corridors as shown in figure 18.

+- maintaining the historic feature lighting in Bastion Square and Chinatown - implementing a new 'modern heritage style' pedestrian light standard within the New Town and Rock Bay character precincts.

-The implementation of a new Downtown pedestrian light strategy is a key action item of this Plan.
+The development and implementation of a new downtown pedestrian light strategy is a key action item of this Plan.
+The pedestrian light strategy will identify a design specification for a new light standard for the areas identified in figure 18 based on the following general performance objectives: